alfiecg24/TrollInstallerX/README.md

 </div>

 ## Overview
 TrollInstallerX is a universal TrollStore installer.
 It focuses on being extremely reliable and easy to use.
-It is also very fast, being able to install TrollStore in a matter of seconds on the latest devices.
+It is also very fast, being able to install TrollStore and/or its persistence helper in a matter of seconds on the latest devices.

 TrollInstallerX supports all devices running iOS 14.0 - 16.6.1, both arm64 and arm64e.
 It makes use of one of two different methods to install TrollStore, depending on what device and iOS you have.
 These methods are:

-* **Direct installation**: using the [kfd](https://github.com/felix-pb/kfd) kernel exploit, along with the [dmaFail](https://github.com/opa334/Dopamine/blob/2.x/Application/Dopamine/Exploits/dmaFail/dmaFail.c) PPL bypass on iOS 15.2+ arm64e devices, TrollInstallerX can install TrollStore directly onto the device without having to leave the installer.
+* **Direct installation**: using the [kfd](https://github.com/felix-pb/kfd) kernel exploit, along with the [dmaFail](https://github.com/opa334/Dopamine/blob/2.x/Application/Dopamine/Exploits/dmaFail/dmaFail.c) PPL bypass on iOS 15.2+ arm64e devices, TrollInstallerX can install both TrollStore and its persistence helper directly onto the device without having to leave the installer.
   * Supports iOS 14.0 - 16.6.1 (arm64) and iOS 14.0 - 16.5.1 (arm64e).
     * **Note**: A15, A16, and M2 devices on iOS 16.5.1 do not support this method.